 The following criteria supplement the Graduate School criteria (see Categories of Admission):

-- Undergraduate major in Biology, Botany, or Zoology with a minimum GPA of 2.5 (on a 4-point scale) in all biological courses taken.
+- Undergraduate major in Biology, Botany, Zoology, or Environmental Biology with a minimum GPA of 2.5 (on a 4-point scale) in all biological courses taken.

 - One year of freshman chemistry and at least one semester of organic chemistry.

 - One year of physics or geology.

 - Mathematics at least through calculus or statistics.